-The objective of the Executive Office is for Council to be open, accountable, transparent and deliver value for money community outcomes.
-This comprises the support functions for the Mayor and Councillors, Council and committee meetings, statutory requirements, human resources, media and public relations, planning, economic development, work, health and safety.
+The objective of the Executive Office is for Council to be an innovative, transparent and accountable organisation delivering value for money community outcomes.
+This comprises the support functions for the Mayor and Councillors, Council and committee meetings, statutory requirements, human resources, media and public relations, planning, economic development and workplace health and safety.